-The Group's exposure to significant credit risk relates to cash on deposit and trade receivables (note 13).
-The Group maintained its cash balances with its principal financial institution throughout the periods covered by this financial information.
+The Group's and Company's exposure to significant credit risk relates to cash on deposit and trade receivables (note 13).
+The Group and Company maintained its cash balances with its principal financial institution throughout the periods covered by this financial information.

-The Group held cash and cash equivalents of $\leq$ 6.8 million at 31 December 2020 (2019: $\leq$ 10.3 million).
+The Group held cash and cash equivalents of €15.2 million at 31 December 2021 (2020: €6.8 million).
+The Company held cash and cash equivalents of €10.4 million at 31 December 2021 (2020: €4.3 million).
 The cash and cash equivalents are held with bank and financial institution counterparties, which are AA- based on Moody's rating agency ratings.